najerh/travel-maldives-support/doc/privacy-policy.md

 ## Data Deletion

-To delete your data:
-1. Open the app settings
-2. Choose "Delete Account & Data"
-3. Confirm deletion

-Note: Local data can also be removed by uninstalling the app.
+Local data can be removed by uninstalling the app.